poojawarang4/Event-Management/README.md

-# Wedding_Planner_App
+Event Management_App
-This repository contains the java source code of Wedding Planner Application.
+This repository contains the java source code of Event Managemen Planner Application.

 Description:
 Developed an application for the user to plan a wedding according to their budget.
 Enhanced the application by providing variety of different ceremony locations, dresses, food items etc. for selection from the database.
 Implemented additional feature of allowing th user to send email as wedding invitation to the guests.